toddaustin07/mDNS/README.md

 Create a subdirectory in the src directory of the driver hub package called '**mDNS**' and copy the init.lua file provided from the SmartThingsEdge directory in this repository into it.
 Add a **require = 'mDNS'** statement to your Edge driver code and use the APIs as described below.

 ## API
-A work in progress, but currently supports the APIs below Note that the SmartThings Edge version now implements callbacks, which is assumed below
+A work in progress, but currently supports the APIs below.

+Note that the SmartThings Edge version now implements callbacks, which is assumed below.

 **query**(<*domain_name*>, <*type*>, <*duration*>, <*callback*>)